 All of these compounds can be synthesized from carboxylic acids.

 All carboxylic acid derivatives also have leaving groups.
-Therefore, nucleophiles attack the carbonyl carbons, resulting in substitution reactions.
-Nucleophilic substitution occurs with acyl groups, hence the term nucleophilic acyl substitution.
+Therefore, nucleophilic agents attack the carbonyl carbon, resulting in substitution reactions.
+Since the nucleophilic substitution reaction occurs on the acyl group, it is called nucleophilic acyl substitution.
 The reaction mechanism is as follows.

-As the nucleophile (Nu) attacks in this way, the leaving group (L) moves away.
-As a result, new compounds are obtained.
+As the nucleophile (Nu) attacks, the leaving group (L) moves away.
+As a result, a new compound is obtained.

 Nucleophilic Addition Reaction in the Absence of Leaving Groups